 This greeting is also time-limited.
 Say Добрий вечір! when it is dark outside.
 It’s neutral, so you may use it in both formal and informal situations.

-Learn and sing other popular Christmas song in Ukraine Нова радість стала.
+Learn and sing another popular Christmas song in Ukraine with us: Нова радість стала.

 4. Привіт! [pryvit] – Hi! (informal)

 This is another popular greeting in Ukrainian.
-You can use it with your peers, friends or even some friendly shop assistants.
-It’s helpful at any time of day.
+You can use it with your peers, friends, or even some friendly shop assistants.
+It’s helpful at any time of the day.
 Listen to it in this romantic song by Lama:

 Find Ukrainian songs with translation in the category Songs.